Home Gym Moving Tips: Save Time, Money, and Stress

 Mistakes to Avoid

-Keeping Everything: I held onto my old 2x3 rack even though I knew I didn’t have space for it.
+- Keeping Everything: I held onto my old 2x3 rack even though I knew I didn’t have space for it.
 In the end, I had to frantically sell it after moving.

-Underestimating the Pod’s Weight Limit: Plan your packing carefully to avoid surprises on moving day.
+- Underestimating the Pod’s Weight Limit: Plan your packing carefully to avoid surprises on moving day.

-Moving a home gym is no small feat, but with the right preparation and these pro tips, it can be much smoother.
+Moving a garage gym is no small feat, but with the right preparation and these pro tips, it can be much smoother.
 Got any tips of your own?
 Share them in the comments below!

 And don’t forget to check out the Fringe Sport Mammoth Belt Squat—a product I helped design to make home gym setups even more versatile.